Cybersecurity continues to be front and centre after a number of high-profile global breaches. But how should businesses be thinking about this topic?

 Ramamoorthy: This has certainly been the year that’s made CIOs sit up and actually re-evaluate what their business applications are doing.
 We’ve seen widespread hardware vulnerabilities.
 We’ve seen high-profile phishing attacks.
 We’ve seen data leaks and data breaches almost everywhere in the world, and hardware and software are both being targeted.
 And the primary motivation, of course, is money.
 So, these people [cyber criminals] want to extract as much data as possible and make as much money as possible.

-Dunne: I read somewhere that cybersecurity spending will exceed $1 trillion from 2017 to 2021.
+Dunne: According to Cybersecurity Ventures, cybersecurity spending will exceed $1 trillion from 2017 to 2021.
 Is this due to the sophistication of new cyber criminals, or is it the threat within organisations that is still a major area that businesses have to tackle?

 Ramamoorthy: I think it’s a mix of both, actually.
 It starts with employees, of course, and we have a very global workforce these days.
 And the proliferation of devices is the next thing.
 There are so many devices that people are using every day.
 And the financial motivation behind extracting data is, of course, a huge thing for the cyber criminals, if you think about it.